Meet Our Co-FoundersKent Weber, Co-Founder and Executive Director

 Meet Our StaffMike Gaarde

 Mike is a self-proclaimed happy hippie who just loves wolves.
 He came to Mission: Wolf in September 2013 and is our Animal Caretaker.
 Mike's bonus charisma points and excitement for our mission makes him a driving force on our staff.
 When he's not working with the wolves, Mike can be found helping out with construction, being artsy fartsy, or eating his strict diet of ketchup, cheese, and tortillas.
 In his free time, Mike likes to ride his dirt bike, be silly, and go snowboarding.
-He is the point person at Mission: Wolf, and much like the wolf, Mike is always striving to be mindful, aware, and knowledgeable of the world around him.
+Much like the wolf, Mike is always striving to be mindful, aware, and knowledgeable of the world around him.

 Austin arrived at Mission: Wolf in the summer of 2016, and as our current Education Caretaker, he has made serious headway in our attempts to revamp our education programs at the sanctuary.
 Spreading knowledge about the wolf and its vital role in our ecosystem brings him great joy, along with creating a cohesive environment among the staff.
 Austin's passions include advocating for worker's rights, being a lover of basketball, an enthusiast of odd reptiles, and a man of books.
 He has degrees in sociology and philosophy, and he plans to attend graduate school to study the relationship between modern society and wildness.

-Tyler brings a great energy and passion for wolves to the sanctuary.
-When he isn't leading the processing of wolf food as our Meat Caretaker, you can find Tyler juggling, contemplating all of life's big questions, or watching Scooby Doo.
+Tyler has been with us since the summer of 2016, along with his great energy and passion for wolves.
+He is our current Refuge Caretaker, and he has done a wonderful job bringing his wildly contagious spirit into focus for the benefit of the entire community.
+When he isn't helping process wolf food or giving love to resident wolf-dog Minigan, you can find Tyler juggling, contemplating all of life's big questions, or watching Scooby Doo.
 Tyler wants to work with canines for the rest of his life, and all of the wolves have benefitted from his enthusiastic care and attention.